BLUE HORIZON 1261

 Jerad grabbed the wolf by the wrist.
 "Like a ghost!
 C'mon!
 We've got to go back to Alucara!"

 The captain snared the mechanic's arm in a tight grip with his free hand and pried it loose.
 "This is nonsense," he said in a darker tone.
 Freed from the raccoon's grip, he stormed over to the galley door and thumbed the button on the wall beside it.
-Samantha accompanied him, but Jerad maintained his position across the corridor.
+Samantha accompanied him, but Jerad maintained his position of safety across the corridor.

 The door slide sideways within the wall, and Merlin and Samantha looked into a dark room.
 Floating without any means of support over the long galley table was a nebulous, indistinct patch of white.
 Samantha grabbed the wolf's arm, but Merlin merely frowned.
 The pale patch hovered in place, undulating silently, but it made no move to attack them, although it did appear as if an offset pair of dark eyes peered back at them.

 Jerad peeked in around them, saw the ghostly apparition and let out a terrified wail.
-Forgetting the others, he ran up the corridor as quickly as his short legs would carry him, sounding like a junk truck on a bumpy road with all the tools in his pockets.
+Forgetting the others, he ran up the corridor as quickly as his short legs would carry him, sounding like a junk truck on a bumpy road with all the stuff in his pockets.
 He darted into his cabin and shut the door with his heart in his throat.

 Fueled by the raccoon's superstitions, it took Merlin a moment to realize what he was looking at, but when a three-pronged fork floated lazily through the middle of the patch, he chuckled in realization.